First Past the Post is the name for the electoral system used to elect MPs to Westminster.

 On election day, voters receive a ballot paper with a list of candidates.
 As only one MP will represent the area, each party only stands one candidate to chose from.

 Voters usually put a cross next to their favourite candidate.
-But if they think their favourite has a low chance of winning, they may put a cross next to one they like the most with a better chance of winning.
+But if they think their favourite has a low chance of winning, they may put a cross next to one they like with a better chance of winning.

 During a General Election, 650 constituencies across the country each hold separate contests.
 To become an MP, a candidate needs the largest number of votes in their area.
 This means every MP has a different level of local support.
 In many areas, the majority of people will not have voted for their MP.